This is the multi-page printable view of this section. Click here to print.

 Transfer cc-metric-store checkpoints

-We are currently offering option to use cc-metric-store attached with cc-backend.
+We are currently offering the option to use the metric-store integrated in cc-backend.
 Meaning both cc-backend and cc-metric-store share same configuration as well as they run on the same server.
-The checkpoints in your internal cc-metric-store resides in var directory of the cc-backend.
-If you choose to use cc-metric-store-internal as you metric store, then you can do the following to bring your old checkpoints from your external cc-metric-store:
+The checkpoints in an internal cc-metric-store reside in the var directory of cc-backend.
+If you choose to use cc-metric-store-internal as your metric store, then you can do the following to bring your old checkpoints from your previous external cc-metric-store installation:

 Look out for “checkpoints” key in your CCMS and CCB config.json.